 An Evaluation Advisory Panel of up to 4 national and international members will oversee the evaluation and guide the CIE.

-Evaluation findings are due in late 2022 and will inform future investments through the Mission.
+Evaluation findings are due in the second quarter of 2023 and will inform future investments through the Mission.

 For more information, contact us.